-With the help of the local region, we aim to create a system which can guarantee the continuance of prison labor by using the prison labor structure to put life into local revitalization.
+With the help of the local community, we aim to create a system which can guarantee the continuance of prison work by using the prison work system to put life into local revitalization.

-Specific units of inmates are engaged in other activities, including such things as making masks for ancient Shinto singing and dancing, which is a traditional local performing art.
+Special units' inmates are engaged in other activities, including making masks for ancient Shinto singing and dancing, which is a traditional local performing art.
 They also make Sekishuu paper and Iwami-style ceramics, which are traditional local handicrafts, with the cooperation of local welfare organizations, paper workshops and potteries.

-All inmates receive the foundation course of occupational training and are then able to choose their own specialist subjects.
-The foundation course includes business RPGs which enable the learning of fundamental knowledge about commercial transactions and bookkeeping, basic computing and other things.
-We provide specialist courses in hairdresser training, nursing, medical office work, bakery training, advanced computing, digital contents editing and others.
+All inmates receive the foundation course of occupational training and are then able to choose advanced courses.
+The foundation course includes "business RPGs" to learn fundamental knowledge about commercial transactions and bookkeeping, "basic computing" and other things.
+We provide advanced courses such as hairdresser training, in which a local hairdresser training school gives them the knowledge and skills, nursing, medical office work, bakery training, advanced computing, digital contents editing and others.

-Byakuren Academy has established a wide variety of schools within this center and the course in hairdresser training enables study of the knowledge and skills needed to obtain a hairdresser qualification.
 As part of the Digital Contents Editing course, inmates can learn the knowledge and skills required for editing the images used in homepages as well as editing education-related video contents.
 The Advanced Institute of Industrial Technology is involved, developing teaching materials and engaged in teacher training.
-It is a ground-breaking program which involves the involvement of industry, academia and government.
+It is a ground-breaking program in which industry, academia and government cooperate each other.

 Horticultural Therapy Garden